Table of Contents

 There is no need to tell Companies House if a shareholder’s contact address changes unless they are a subscriber and/or a Person with Significant Control (PSC).

 Do I have to tell Companies House when a shareholder joins or leaves a company?

-When a new shareholder joins a company after incorporation, you must provide Companies House with their name on the next annual confirmation statement.
-If the new shareholder purchases existing shares from another shareholder, this information should also be reported on the next statement.
+If a new shareholder joins a company after incorporation, you must provide Companies House with their name on the next annual confirmation statement.
+If you choose to transfer shares from an existing member to a new shareholder, this information should also be reported on the next statement.

 What happens if a shareholder dies?

-The family members of a deceased shareholder may not possess the required skills and knowledge to make important business decisions if they are unfamiliar with the affairs of the company; therefore, their input and decision-making power could be detrimental to the future of the company.
+The family members of a deceased shareholder may not possess the required skills and knowledge to make important business decisions if they are unfamiliar with the affairs of the company.
+Therefore, their input and decision-making power could be detrimental to the future of the company.
 This is one of the reasons why shareholders’ agreements are so important.

 It is wise to plan ahead for such eventualities to protect the interests of both your family and your company, ensuring a fair and advantageous outcome for all parties involved.